emiliobiz/billy_bulky_ecommerce/README.md

 ## Conclusion

 This project represents a comprehensive approach to e-commerce data analysis, with a focus on scalability, maintainability, and the delivery of valuable business insights.
-It serves as a testament to the capabilities of dbt and modern data practices in the field of analytics.
+It serves as a testament to the capabilities of dbt and modern data practices in the field of analytics engineering.